-If you already have a rooftop solar system and previously decided against battery storage, it’s a good time to revisit your options.
+If you are considering owning a rooftop solar system it’s a good time to consider battery storage as part of your home energy options.
 Batteries have evolved significantly in recent years and they keep getting less expensive and more efficient.
 Net metering policies are also in flux.

 With a rooftop solar system, power from your panels flows into the home to meet the household’s needs, and any excess solar energy is sent to the grid.
 During hours when panels don’t generate electricity (at night, for example), the home draws power from the grid.
 With a favorable net metering policy, this often balances out financially.
-Where net metering isn’t an option though, it doesn’t make financial sense to funnel your excess power to the grid, as you have to turn around and buy it from your utility later at a higher rate.
+Where net metering isn’t an option though, it may not make financial sense to funnel your excess power to the grid, as you have to turn around and buy it from your utility later at a higher rate.
 This is where a battery becomes especially helpful.
-A battery gives you the flexibility to choose when to draw power from the grid and is likely to save you money if your utility charges TOU premiums or doesn’t offer net metering.
+A battery gives you the flexibility to choose when to draw power from the grid and is likely to save you money if your utility charges TOU premiums at certain times of the day and year, or doesn’t offer net metering.

-The way your home battery is configured may impact which tax incentives you can claim, and when you install it may affect your net metering agreement, so you’ll want to be sure you understand all the particulars specific to your location before you have something installed.
+The way your home battery is configured may impact which tax incentives you can claim, so you’ll want to be sure you understand all the particulars specific to your location before you have something installed.

 Now the real question...what are the options and which one should you choose?

 Lead-acid and lithium-ion batteries are the market standards for home energy storage.
-There are developing technologies like flow and zinc-air batteries, but the dropping price tag of lithium-ion batteries has secured them as the only major market players today.1 Lithium-ion is recommended for solar home batteries because of its longer lifespan and high depth of discharge - which is tech talk for how much of the battery’s capacity can be used before it needs to be recharged.
-Basically, a high depth of discharge means you get more power out of each charge.2 Lead-acid batteries are typically cheaper upfront, but they have a shorter lifespan and a lower depth of discharge.
+There are developing technologies like flow and zinc-air batteries, but the dropping price tag of lithium-ion batteries has secured them as the only major market players today for consumer applications.1 Lithium-ion is recommended for solar home batteries because of its longer lifespan and high depth of discharge - which is tech talk for how much of the battery’s capacity can be used before it needs to be recharged.
+Basically, a high depth of discharge means you get more power out of each charge.2 Lead-acid batteries are typically cheaper upfront, but they have a shorter lifespan, require more maintenance, and have a lower depth of discharge.
+Lead-acid batteries are the type that power cars, boats, RVs, etc.

 The current market leaders for U.S. residential batteries all use lithium-ion batteries - LG Chem’s RESU, Tesla’s Powerwall, and the sonnenBatterie.
-Each of these options will give you the advantage of backup power when you want it, but they’re not exactly the same.
-Just like any other major home purchase, you’ll want to find the one that’s best for your needs.
+Each battery model will give you the advantage of backup power when you want it, but they’re not exactly the same.
+Just like any other major home purchase, you’ll want to find the model that’s best for your needs.
 We’ll take a look at your options next.
-(If you’ve heard about a battery that’s not on our list, it may be because it’s not available in the U.S. yet - several are currently made only for European markets.)
+(If you’ve heard about a battery model that’s not on this list, it may be because it’s not available in the U.S. yet - several are currently made only for European markets.)

 Each of the batteries listed here are compatible with rooftop solar and offers an app to view your batteries charge and discharge.
 Some even allow you to control your battery use from a smartphone or tablet.